redplanetlabs/specter/README.md

-# clojung
+# Specter
 Deep introspection and transformation of data

 # About

-Clojung is a library for concisely querying and updating nested data structures.
+Specter is a library for concisely querying and updating nested data structures.
 One way to think of it is "get-in" and "assoc-in" on steroids.
 It is similar to the concept of a "lens" in functional programming, though it has some important extensions.

 # How to use